YCChenVictor/blog-articles/concept/object-oriented-programming.md

 It depends on the business logic to determine which one to be used.
 Think about your database.
 If we use inheritance, then there will be a new model produced which you can create a table associate with it and you will not need runtime to calculate the logics, of which you cost more space but save more time and vice versa.

 For example, the same `Dog` class.
 If you are running a zoo, you will not need a table for `Dog` and you just need a polymorphism table, `Animal`, to list all the animals with type in that table.
-But if you are running, a store professionally takes good care about dogs, then you need a `Dog` model inherited from `Animal`.
+But if you are running, a store professionally takes good care of dogs, then you need a `Dog` model inherited from `Animal`.

 ## Reference